 If you’ve been diagnosed with hearing loss and are using hearing aids to communicate, you’ll want to make sure you are getting the most out of your investment.
 To assist in this process, a group of audiologists developed a series of online auditory training programs called LACE (Listening And Communication Enhancement).
-The goal of these programs is to help hearing impaired individuals develop the skills and strategies necessary to help them communicate in poor listening environments.
+The goal of these programs is to help individuals with hearing loss develop the skills and strategies necessary to help them communicate in poor listening environments.

 Hearing aids are excellent at detecting and amplifying sounds, but they won’t actually help you understand what you are hearing.
 This is because the ears are the vessels for sound, but the brain does the actual hearing.
 LACE improves your ability to listen, communicate and comprehend.